 Caleb wiped sweat from his forehead, his eyes glimmering in the summer sun.
 They reminded me of Tara's; those baby blues, like ice, piercing your very soul when she was mad, or tingling laughter at her own bad jokes.

 I choked back a sob.

 Caleb caught my sullen expression and shoved his hands in his pockets.
 He kicked at a thick rose bush beside him.
 "It sucks."

 All I could do was nod.
 Words escape me when it comes to expressing emotion.
 My hands get clammy and my throat goes dry.
 I focused instead on my heels, looking for balance and fumbling over the gravel, around a batch of lilies toward the lake at the bottom of the lawn with Caleb following.

 Shaded by the oak tree—our oak tree; mine and Tara's since we were kids—the water stood motionless.

-Tears welled up in my eyes and I dabbed them with my sleeve.
+Tears welled up in my eyes.
+I dabbed them with my sleeve.

-She came to a stop beside me, looking down at the pond then back at me with a mischievous grin.
-I struggled to remain stoic, refusing to give her the satisfaction of any emotion, though I felt the heat of my blood boiling as she flipped her shimmering locks off her shoulder.
+She stop beside me, looking down at the pond then back at me with a mischievous grin.
+I struggled to remain stoic, refusing to give her the satisfaction of emotion, though I felt the heat of my blood boil as she flipped her shimmering locks off her shoulder.